-Explore the biodiversity in Monteverde’s Cloud Forest Reserve, beaches, waterfalls, coral reefs, and more – all while building on your Spanish language skills.
-Take courses on tropical ecology, and a Spanish language course appropriate to your skills at CIEE Global Institute – Monteverde.
+Explore the biodiversity in Monteverde’s Cloud Forest Reserve, beaches, waterfalls, and more – all while building on your Spanish language skills.
+Take courses on tropical ecology, and a Spanish language course appropriate to your skills at CIEE– Monteverde.
 Work on an independent research project in tropical ecology or conservation, from observation and data collection to a presentation of your findings.
-All courses are complemented with CIEE co-curricular activities and excursions beyond the city to enhance classroom learning and provide intercultural understanding.
+All courses are complemented with CIEE co-curricular activities and excursion to enhance classroom learning and provide intercultural understanding.

 PUT NEW SKILLS INTO PRACTICE